Princeton Tigers football: NCAA Division I subdivision split

 The NCAA split Division I collegiate football into two subdivisions in 1978, then called I-A for larger schools, and I-AA for the smaller ones.
 The NCAA had devised the split, in part, with the Ivy League in mind, but the conference did not move down for 4 seasons.
 Unable to play competitively against long-time rival Rutgers anymore, Princeton stopped scheduling them as a football opponent after 1980.
 Then in 1982 the NCAA created a rule that stated a program's average attendance must be at least 15,000 to qualify for I-A membership.
 This forced the conference's hand, as only some of the member schools met the attendance qualification.
 Choosing to stay together rather than stand their ground separately in the increasingly competitive I-A subdivision, the Ivy League moved down into I-AA starting with the 1982 season.
-Despite often finishing its seasons ranked in the championship subdivision, Princeton cannot play in the NCAA Division I Football Championship per Ivy League rules.
+Despite often finishing its seasons ranked in the championship subdivision, Princeton was unable to play in the NCAA Division I Football Championship per Ivy League rules.
+Those rules changed beginning with the 2025 season, with the Ivies now being eligible for the FCS postseason.

 Recent history

-Since the formation of the Ivy League, Princeton has achieved moderate success on the gridiron, with 11 Ivy League championships, three outright and eight shared, 10 Big Three championships since 1955.
+Since the formation of the Ivy League, Princeton has achieved moderate success on the gridiron, with 11 Ivy League championships, three outright and eight shared, and 10 Big Three championships since 1955.
 In 2009, Princeton hired Bob Surace.
 Surace was an All-Ivy league center at Princeton and graduated in 1990.

-Before the start of the 2020 season, the Ivy League announced that no sports would be played until January 1, 2021, at the earliest, because of the COVID-19 pandemic.
-It has not yet been determined whether the football season will take place in the spring 2021 or not at all.
-As it turns out, COVID or not, in 2021 the Princeton Tiger are in fact playing a full schedule.
+On the heels of a 5-5 overall 2017 season record, Surace led the Tigers to a 10-0 undefeated season in 2018.
+Princeton won multiple games by double digits, with the exception of a close 14-9 win over Dartmouth on November 3, 2018.
+The Tigers followed-up with a 8-2 overall standing in 2019.

+The Ivy League cancelled the 2020 season due to the COVID-19 pandemic.
+The league resumed play for the 2021 season.

 Championships

 National championships

 Princeton has won 28 national championships from NCAA-designated major selectors.
 Although they do not compete in the NCAA Division I Football Bowl Subdivision, they maintain claims to titles won at the highest level at the time, with retroactive championships for the 19th century, in which Princeton was declared champion for 20 different seasons in a 30-year span from 1869 to 1899.
 All except the last title were won in the era prior to the Associated Press poll selecting champions starting in 1936, with the final national championship claim coming from a different poll than the Associated Press.
-On some occasions, Princeton shared a championships with other teams, with as many as four other teams claiming a championship for certain years, such as 1922, when five teams were given a title in some form with only one tie separating the five unbeaten teams including Princeton.
+On some occasions, Princeton shared a championships with other teams, with as many as four other teams claiming a championship for certain years, such as 1922, when six teams were given a title in some form with only one tie separating the five unbeaten teams including Princeton.
 Princeton claims all 28 titles.